 Integrated large herbivore control (deer, horses, pigs) is implemented in priority locations to protect and maintain important biodiversity values.

 Predator (fox and cat) control is completed in priority refuge habitats.

 Control of transforming weeds in priority vegetation types and high value waterways, supported by the Far East Eden Strategy and priorities identified in the Biodiversity Response Planning process.

-By 2040 populations of threatened species and ecological communities are maintained.
+Populations of threatened species and ecological communities are maintained.

 Biodiversity – recovery from and resilience to bushfires

-By 2040 the recovery trajectory of East Gippsland forests is well understood and being observed across the local area.
+The recovery trajectory of East Gippsland forests is well understood and being observed across the local area.

-By 2040 the will be no loss of threatened species from the local area.
+There will be no loss of threatened species from the local area.

 Land – reducing erosion following bushfires